 Clean downpipes

 Now the roofline guttering should be clear.
 The next step is to clean the downpipes.
 To do so, dismantle the downpipes, using a screwdriver to loosen the downpipe clips and brackets.
 Then dislodge any debris with a wire or stick, or even using a hose.
-Once the downpipes are clear, just reconnect the downpipes.
+Once the downpipes are clear, just reconnect them.

 SkyVac gutter cleaning equipment